waidyanatha/openeew-detection/README.md

-# openeew-detection
+# Earthquake detection for OpenEEW
-Earthquake detection for OpenEEW sensors
+This is a simple docker-compose configuration to startup a new OpenEEW detection system.
+It ingests data from OpenEEW sensors via an MQTT broker, and triggers for individual sensors using Short-term Avergage/Long-term Average (STA/LTA).
+These events are then sent to a Multi-station logic script that checks time and distance proximity for sensors before declaring an earthquake.